Overwhelmed by ‘what-ifs’

 But April was riddled with fear

-“When I woke up, it’s like my anxiety was a monkey on my back.
+“When I wake up, it’s like my anxiety was a monkey on my back.
 From the second I opened my eyes, it was telling me, ‘You better hurry up.
 You’re going to be late.'”

 “In the shower, I’d be going over and over the list in my head of all the things I needed to do that day.
 On my drive to work, I’d make calls, worried the whole time that I was going to a) be late and b) get in trouble, but I never did since I left so early.”